gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 There is no limitation on token distribution for referees and who refers to who.

 `addReferee` takes two parameters, the referrer and the referee.
 There is not control on who refers to who.
 An abuser could watch investors address and put himself has their referee in order to profit from future buys by those investors.

-**CRITICAL**: This abuse is likely and should be prevented by only allowing referrer to add its referee.

 EDIT : There is no way to prevent this to happen.
 The contract has been updated to allow up to 10 referees in order to prevent the abuser to block and abuse the referral program.